amylzh07/major-project/proposal.md

 - Loading screen, play screen, and end screen

 ## Nice to Have
-- Launchpad that boosts the pinball into the machine rather than drops it
+- Launchpad that boosts the pinball into the machine rather than drops it (implemented with pressing space)
 - Different forces hitting the pinball depending on how low the launchpad is set
 - Select different music for different machines (having more than 1 machine that players can play)
 - Camera animation that follows the ball's movement